YOUSY0US3F/Barotrauma-GPT-Gamemaster/ReadMe.md

 - install this mod from the workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2559634234

 # Running
+- place GAMEMASTER folder in steamapps/common/Barotrauma/LocalMods
-1. Open Barotrauma
+- Open Barotrauma
-2. Host a Server
+- Host a Server
-   1. When making the game there will be a dropdown for "Server executable" set this to "Lua for Barotrauma"
+   - When making the game there will be a dropdown for "Server executable" set this to "Lua for Barotrauma"
-3. press F3 and feast your eyes upon the errors :)
+- press F3 and feast your eyes upon the errors :)

 # Refrences
 - [Lua for barotrauma docs](https://evilfactory.github.io/LuaCsForBarotrauma/lua-docs/manual/getting-started/)https://evilfactory.github.io/LuaCsForBarotrauma/lua-docs/manual/getting-started)